 Previously, we saw how owning many stocks eliminated ―specific company risk.
 Now we are going to see that it is not enough to simply own hundreds of companies.
 You’ll learn the great advantage of owning poorly correlated assets.
 This part is truly cool!
 Magical.

 To show you, let’s imagine two companies: Bathing Suits Inc. and National Umbrella Company.
 A rainy year means sales at the Bathing Suit company fall but the umbrella company does well.
 In a sunny year, the bathing suit company does well and the sales of umbrellas fall.

 This is the magical part.
 Look what happens if you invest 2/3 of your money in the umbrella company and 1/3 in the bathing suit company.
 WOW!
-Adding some of the more volatile company to your portfolio not only increases the average return, but it lowers the variability (or risk).
+Adding some of the more volatile company shares to your portfolio not only increases the average return, but it lowers the variability (or risk).
 Pretty much a free lunch!

 This is an important, and surprising, point.
 In the previous rule, we saw how different types of investments are distributed along a line that extends up to the right on a Risk-Return chart.
 This is because investors demand higher expected-returns in exchange for shouldering more risk.
 But now we see that when you can combine poorly correlated assets, you get the desirable situation where adding a more volatile asset can increase expected returns and lower risk.

 Everyone should own some bonds

 Negatively correlated stocks move in opposite directions or, more precisely: one tends to produce returns above its average when another the other tends to produce returns below its average.
 These are hard to find and still achieve diversified investments, so we look for the next best thing: poorly correlated investments.